murtazaali1999/relational-database-guide/README.md

 🌟 Ans:
 When creating/making a relationship, There  is always a parent table and a child table, Meaning one table that is a dependent(Child) on the a individual table(Parent), One more definition that one primary key of a table(Parent) is a foreign key of another table(Child). e.g: We will take the example of the One to One table of Q10, The CreditCard table becomes the Parent whilst the User table becomes the Child, The Individual and the Dependent.

+#PART 2 - Intermediate

+🤔 Q15: What are Keys and Types of Keys ?
+🌟 Ans: Key/s is an attribute or set of attributes which helps in finding or identifying a row in a table.
+For finding a unique record in a table.

+Types of Keys:

+🌟Primary: A unique cloumn's value which is used to identify a row/record in a table.
+🌟Foreign: A primary key borrowed from and used from another table for relationship is called Foreign Key.
+🌟Candidate: A key that has the potential of becoming a primary key.
+🌟Alternate: A key that can become a primary key but doesn't is called alternate key.
+🌟Composite: A key that is made up of multiple keys(individiually they may not be unique) for identifying a row/record.
+🌟Super: A single or a set of multi key candidate keys which is able to identify a unique record.